Heroin Use Disorder

 Definition

 Heroin Use Disorder is a serious condition where a person becomes dependent on heroin, a powerful opioid drug.
-This disorder can have severe consequences on both physical and mental health, as well as on relationships and overall quality of life.
+This disorder can have consequences on both physical and mental health, as well as on relationships and overall quality of life.
 Here, we’ll break down what Heroin Use Disorder is all about in simple terms, covering its types, causes, symptoms, diagnostic tests, treatments, drugs, surgeries, preventions, and when to seek medical help.

 Types of Heroin Use Disorder:

-There are different ways in which Heroin Use Disorder can manifest, ranging from mild to severe.
+There are different ways in which Heroin Use Disorder can manifest, ranging from to severe.
 These types include occasional use, regular use, dependence, and addiction.

 Causes of Heroin Use Disorder: